 What is White Labeling?

-White Labeling allows you to rename a product and show it off as your own.
-This setting lets you hide the original identity of a plugin and replace it with your brand name.
+White Labeling allows you to hide the original identity of a plugin and replace it with your brand name.
 This will make it appear that you own the plugin.

-White labeling is majorly used when you are building websites for a client and you wish to show that you are the whole and sole developer of it.
-You can white label plugins and take credit for all the features and functions it offers.
+White labeling is usually done when you are building websites for a client and you want to show that you are the whole and sole developer of that website.
+You can white-label plugins and take credit for all the features and functions of that plugin.

-Schema Pro too can be white labeled and shown as your own.
-Here are the steps you can follow to white label this plugin.
+Here are the steps you can follow to white label Schema Pro plugin –

 You can change the following information through the white label settings –

-- Plugin Name: This will replace the name of the plugin with a new name that you set here.
+- Plugin Name: This will replace the name of the plugin with your brand name.

 - Plugin Short Name: This will replace the plugin short name that may be visible in the backend.

-- Plugin Description: This will replace the original plugin description that we’ve added by default.
+- Plugin Description: This will replace the original plugin description that was added by default.

-- Author / Agency Name: This will replace the original author name (ours) with the name that you enter here.
+- Author / Agency Name: This will replace the original author’s name with your preferred name as the author.

-- Author / Agency URL: This will replace the link to our website.
+- Author / Agency URL: This will replace the URL link to our website.